Air curtains and their efficiency at repelling insects

-Key benefits of air curtains with Biddle's rectifier technology in the protection against insect entry includes:
+Air curtains with Biddle's rectifier technology offer numerous key benefits in protecting against insect entry.

 At best, flying insects successfully entering buildings a continuous inconvenience for many public spaces – with flies, mosquitoes and wasps irritating customers, creating an uncomfortable environment and damaging the reputation of a brand.
 At worst, the presence of insects becomes a source of serious contamination and a risk to health.